barnes/barnes.github.io/README.md

 ### index.html
 Main homepage.
 Uses Bootstrap 4 navbar component that will serve as the header on all pages.
 Simple plain text body.
 ### garden.html
 Break down of personal gardening projects.
 Current status of garden beds.
 Tables used to display layout of current raised beds.
-Linking / publishing of Airtable data collection system.
-Discussion on how best to collect data in the future.
 ### zwift.html
 High level overview of Zwift activity and goals.
-Perhaps simple usage of API to retrieve and display the miles ridden.
-Discussion on data collection and how I currently use it.
 ### daisy.html
 Its just my dog Daisy.
 Using multiple flexbox photo examples to best display lots of pictures of Daisy.